 Council Tax, utilities and service charges

-Other monthly costs that could affect how much rent you can afford
+Other monthly costs affecting how much rent you can afford

-Bear in mind you will probably have extra monthly bills you will need to take into account, such as:
+Bear in mind you will probably have extra monthly bills to pay, such as:

-- a TV licence (paid monthly or annually – visit tvlicensing.co.uk to find out how much this currently costs)
+- A TV licence (paid monthly or annually – visit tvlicensing.co.uk to find out how much this costs)

 Draw up a budget of all of your costs

-Of course, there’s more to life than just paying the bills connected with your home.
-You should also try to estimate how much you will realistically spend each month on other day-to-day expenses such as:
+You should also try to make a realistic estimate of what you’ll spend each month on other day-to-day expenses such as:

 Remember to divide an annual expense - such as paying for Christmas or a summer holiday – by 12, so the cost is split evenly across the year.